ErDmYLmZ/MobCodeChallenge/README.md

    ● Be sure that the http://localhost:3000/ up and running

+## Test Cases
+   ● To reach the testcases go to "testCases/Mobiquity QA CodingChallenge Test Cases.xlsx"

 ## Usage
    ● To run all the tests via TestRunner class, go to "src/test/java/runners/TestRunner.java" and click on the "Run" button.